 Final Notes

 And who needs a cable machine?
-Because from body weight, to resistance bands, to dumbbells to barbells and TRX cables, there’s a tricep exercise for any location!
+Because from body weight, to resistance bands, to dumbbells to barbells and TRX cables, there’s a tricep pushdown alternative for any location!

-What are your favorite tricep exercises?
+What are your favorite tricep pushdown exercises?
 Share with us in the comments section below!